COGS108/MyFirstPullRequest/README.md

-# MyFirstPullRequest
+# COGS108_Repo
-To be used for the assignments in Cogs 108
+# Created by Derek for COGS 108 HW

+# this line was added in local machine, the pushed to the remote repo